shreddereatschedder/UoP-Degree-Calculator/README.md

 **Up to date as of 2025**

-This interactive calculator allows students of the University of Portsmouth (UoP) to compute their **Bachelors and Masters degree classifications** based on the latest rules effective from 2025.
+This interactive calculator allows students of the University of Portsmouth (UoP) to compute their **Bachelors and Integrated Masters degree classifications** based on the latest rules effective from 2025.

 ---